 ‘Wait– are you going to read my diary?’

 The bit segues into something more vulgar, but not before leaving an imprint.
 Silverman’s sentiments would not be entirely out of place at CASHP (Center for the Advanced Study of Human Paleobiology, my home institution in Washington, DC), where the female students and faculty meet several times a year to discuss the plight of women in STEM (Science, Technology, Education & Mathematics) careers.
 This focus group is not unjustified: while the number of female doctoral students in the United States has more than doubled since 1980, science fields experience substantial attrition of women as they ascend the rungs from post-doctoral to professorial positions .
-While a myriad of causal factors contributes to this “leaky pipeline”, it is evident that many early career female scientists choose not to apply to tenure-track jobs, despite the fact that those who do are more likely than male counterparts to receive job offers .
+While a number of causal factors contribute to this “leaky pipeline”, it is evident that many early career female scientists choose not to apply to tenure-track jobs, despite the fact that those who do are more likely than male counterparts to receive job offers .
 It is likely that this trend is due in part to family-based decisions, as acquiring a secure research position often postdates a woman’s healthy reproductive years.
 While this seems like a singularly “female” issue, the estimated loss of 3,000 PhD-trained women from scientific careers per year represents more than a billion dollars in education and experience, often paid for by US tax dollars .
 Not exactly an attractive sales pitch to a young girl considering a career in the STEM fields.